Nevada Medicaid for Seniors & Long-Term Care

-Nevada Medicaid covers long-term services and supports (LTSS) for seniors and adults with disabilities who need ongoing care.
-This includes nursing facility care and home and community-based services (HCBS) as alternatives.
-Income and asset limits are stricter than for standard Medicaid.
-Nevada administers LTSS through the Aging and Disability Services Division (ADSD) and its Medicaid managed care partners.
+Nevada Medicaid covers long-term services and supports (LTSS) for seniors and adults with disabilities who need ongoing care, including nursing facility care and home and community-based services (HCBS) as alternatives.
+The primary HCBS program for seniors is the Home and Community Based Services Waiver for the Frail Elderly (FE Waiver), administered by the Aging and Disability Services Division (ADSD); a similar state-funded program, the Community Options Program for the Elderly (COPE), is also available.
+Nevada administers LTSS through ADSD and its Medicaid managed care partners.
 Per DHCFP, the goal is to maximize the ability of members to remain in their own homes or communities rather than in nursing facilities.

 Who qualifies for Nevada Medicaid long-term care?

-Countable asset limit — individual $2,000 Home, one vehicle, household goods, burial funds exempt
+• Countable asset limit (individual): $2,000 — home, one vehicle, household goods, and burial funds are exempt

 Home and community-based alternatives to nursing homes